Frequently Asked Questions

 - Will I be paid all the taxes that were charged to me?

 - Do I have to submit something to receive my benefits?

 - How will I be paid my benefit?

 - Can I apply my benefit to my AT&T Mobility bill?

 - I think I’m eligible for a benefit payment.
 How do I monitor when I might receive my benefit payment?

 - Is this Settlement final, or can I object or exclude myself from the Settlement?

-- What should I do if I received a check in the mail from Bank of NY Mellon for this settlement?
+- What should I do if I received a check in the mail from Central Bank for this settlement?

 - If my refund was less than a dollar, why send a check for such a small amount of money?